project-improv/improv/docs/installation.md

 (page:installation)=
 # Installation and building

+## Installation Time
+All installation processes described here should take less than 5 minutes to complete on a standard workstation.

 ## Simple installation
-The simplest way to install _improv_ is with pip:
+Once you have the [required dependencies](#required-dependencies), the simplest way to install _improv_ is with pip:
 ```
 pip install improv
 ```